Windermere

 We also ventured into Thirlmere, where one can find an exciting but easy hiking trail, with a good number waterfalls to explore.

-Art
+Art and Culture

-The Lake District is intimately associated with English literature of the 18th and 19th centuries CE.
+The Lake District is intimately associated with English literature of the 18th and 19th centuries, driven by the rise of Romanticism and increasing interest in landscape appreciation.
 The most celebrated of them all is William Wordsworth whose poems were most famous.
 Wordsworth's poem 'I Wandered Lonely as a Cloud', was inspired by Ullswater, the second largest lake in the Park and remains one of the most famous.
-Beatrix Potter was living inside the Park and wrote many of her famous Peter Rabbit books in the Lake District.
+Living for many years in the area, Wordsworth drew inspiration from its landscapes, including lakes, mountains, and rural life.
+His work helped to redefine how people perceived nature, as a source of aesthetic and moral value.

 Eat and Drink